Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Introduction

 The gradient and the Hessian are directly calculated by reformulating the problem in terms of manifold optimization on $\SE3$ and retractions.
-Unfortunately, EF does not allow for the Gauss-Newton optimization approximation, since there are not residuals but eigenvalues, so instead we use the Newton-Raphson optimization.
-In order to differentiate over $\SE3$, we have proposed a methodology which greatly simplifies the calculation of derivatives of any order and it could be used on other problems where an analytical expression is hard to derive, as in our case through eigenvalues or matrix elements.
-For our particular configuration, the resulting Hessian is block diagonal which has an impact on the optimization process, since its inversion is extremely efficient.
+Unfortunately, EF does not allow for the Gauss-Newton optimization approximation, since there are not residuals but eigenvalues, so instead we use second order optimization.
+In order to differentiate over $\SE3$, we have proposed a methodology which greatly simplifies the calculation of derivatives of any order and it could be used in other problems where an analytical expression is complex to derive, as in our case through eigenvalues or matrix elements.

+We provide two solutions for the EF trajectory optimization: One is an analytical and exhaustive derivation of the Hessian, which is a {\em dense} matrix and the second is an approximation by considering the problem to be {\em alternating}, i.e. the variable set on each of the loops are independently estimated.
+The ideal application of EF is map refinement of the 3D PC, therefore it requires a relatively good initial estimate of the trajectory.
+Both EF variants provide accurate results, and it will be discussed later the advantages and disadvantages of each method.

-The contributions of the Eigen Factors are the following: \begin{itemize} \item Matrix summation $S$ to calculate all point to plane errors at $O(1)$ complexity; \item Alternating optimization where first the plane parameters are calculated in closed form and then the reduced dimensionality problem (only trajectory) is estimated by Newton-Raphson; \item Efficient second order optimization of EF with analytical calculation of the gradient and the Hessian (block diagonal). \item Methodology to calculate derivatives of any function involving the manifold of rigid body transformations $\SE3$; \end{itemize}
+The contributions of the present paper are the following: \begin{itemize} \item Matrix summation $S$ to calculate all point to plane errors at $O(1)$ complexity; \item Bilevel optimization where first the plane parameters are calculated in closed form and then {\em upper-level} variables (only trajectory) are estimated with non-linear second order optimization; \item Analytical calculation of the gradient and the Hessian for the EF (Dense) and an alternating optimization approximation; \item Methodology to calculate derivatives of any function involving the manifold of rigid body transformations $\SE3$; \end{itemize}

 The evaluation compares EF with other state-of-the-art plane SLAM back-end algorithms in synthetic, RGBD and LiDAR environments, since we believe these are the most useful settings for plane SLAM.
 In order to clearly understand all the details of each method, we have decided to compare only the back-end and provide to all methods the same exact input.
 The front-end has an impact to the final performance of the methods so we have decided to isolate this effect.